 As always, we think the items on our Unique Disney Packing List will be helpful in any of the Disney theme parks.
 Specific to Hong Kong, we note that since it is a jungle (or jungle-like, at the very least) environment, plan for hot weather.
 Things like Frogg Togg Chilly Pads will come in handy, as will moisture wicking clothing.

 In general, we would caution against overpacking.
 This is especially true in terms of toiletries if you’re staying at one of the on-site hotels.
 Hong Kong Disneyland Hotel provided a large set of toiletries in our room (large enough that it was themed to the Seven Dwarfs and there was a different item for each Dwarf!).
 Remember, Hong Kong is a world city, and you can purchase just about anything in Hong Kong that you’d be able to purchase at a convenience store in Orlando.
+If you are going to be staying in multiple hotels in Asia, we highly recommend packing cubes or compression bags (I prefer the cubes) for organization.
+You can read more of our “carry-on philosophy” and which types of bags we use here.

 Compared to Tokyo, getting to Hong Kong from the United States is super easy.
 Well, minus that whole 12-16 hour flight.
 Once you land in Hong Kong, if you’re going directly to Hong Kong Disneyland, you’re going to take a taxi there.
 Yes, you can take the MTR, but that will require two transfers and significantly more time than just taking a taxi.
 Both Hong Kong Disneyland hotels are basically “airport hotels,” and they are only about a 10-15 minute taxi ride that will cost around $20.
 You will certainly save a little money taking the MTR, but the time and headache savings more than justify taking a taxi.